 For example ‘Computer Keyboard Shortcuts’ would not be viewed as clickbait whereas ‘Beyoncé’s Favourite Keyboard Shortcuts’ or ‘Using Keyboard Shortcuts Could Help You Lose Weight’ would be.

-These posts get a lot of clicks, and the more clicks they get the more prominently they will appear in your social media feeds.
+These posts get a lot of clicks and the more clicks they get the more prominently they will appear in your social media feeds.
 Over time, these clickbait stories can drown out the content you actually want to see.

 The assumption is that you’d want a user to do more on your website than simply click however in the world of clickbait clicks are the prize.
 Most sites that use clickbait use numbers such as page views or unique visitors to measure success.